-Interfaith Neighbors’ Community Outreach plays an integral part in offering valuable programs to assist area residents in meeting life’s basic necessities.
-In order to build a stronger relationship, it is important for our communities to know who we are and what we are about.
+Interfaith Neighbors’ [IFN] Community Outreach plays an integral part in offering valuable programs to assist area residents in meeting life’s basic necessities.
+To build a strong relationship, it is important for our communities to know who Interfaith Neighbors is and what we’re all about.

-We do this by working within the communities to build relationships and partnerships.
-Our Community Outreach Specialist acts as a liaison between the programs offered by Interfaith Neighbors, local community programs and services, and community members.
+IFN works in communities to build relationships and partnerships.
+Our Community Outreach Specialist acts as a liaison between the programs offered by IFN, local community programs and services, and community members.

-Interfaith Neighbors has learned from its grantors, its philanthropic peers, and others in the field of community revitalization.
-Receiving the valuable input of Westside residents in all planning processes has been ongoing through neighborhood surveys conducted, interviews, and presence at community gatherings and meetings.
+IFN has learned from its grantors, its philanthropic peers, and others in the field of community revitalization.
+Receiving the valuable input of Westside residents in all planning processes is ongoing through neighborhood surveys, interviews, and presence at community gatherings and meetings.

 Commencing in April 2016, youth, adults and community service organizations came together to successfully identify community strengths, challenges, and to discuss strategies for the submittal of the Wells Fargo Regional Foundation Planning Grant.
-This collaboration propelled Interfaith Neighbors’ action and eventual award of a Wells Fargo Regional Foundation Implementation Grant.
+This collaboration propelled IFN action and the eventual award of a Wells Fargo Regional Foundation Implementation Grant.

 Support Our Efforts